-On Hinata's, or mine as the case may be, fourth birthday one of the members of the Kumo delegate would break into Hyuuga compound and attempt to kidnap the clan heir.
+On Hinata's fourth birthday, or my fourth birthday in this case, one of the members of the Kumo delegates would break into Hyuuga compound and attempt to kidnap the clan heir.

-It is due to tonight's event that Hizashi, Neji's father and my uncle, would die.
-And the final result would be a rift between the main house and the branch house of the clan, along with the souring the relationship between Kumo and Konoha for years.
+It was due to tonight's event that Hizashi, Neji's father and my uncle, would die.
+A tragedy that would create a permanent rift between the main house and the branch house of the clan, along with souring the relationship between Kumo and Konoha for years.

 In other words a complete clusterfuck for all involved.

-The rustling of leaves came from my window, and I instantly flooded chakra into my eyes in response.
-Immediately the darkness disappeared as my Byakugan awakened and I could now see the world around me as clearly as it were mid-day.
+The rustling of leaves came from just beyond my window, and I instantly flooded chakra into my eyes.
+The darkness vanished as my Byakugan awakened and I could now see the world around me as clearly as if it were mid-day.

-I quickly scanned the window and the area immediately around it for the perpetrator, making sure to keep perfectly still and show no sign that I was awake in case he was watching.
+I quickly scanned the window and the area immediately around it for the perpetrator, making sure to keep perfectly still and show no sign that I was awake just in case he happened to be watching.
 I couldn't find anyone at first, but I knew I heard something so I kept looking and looking until I found-

 A stray cat.

-My plan to stop this was simple.
+My plan to stop the entire affair from happening was simple.
 I knew I couldn't warn anybody about the kidnapping, not without raising more questions than I was willing to answer.
-So that only left one option, capture the kidnapper alive.
+So that only left one option, capturing the kidnapper alive.

 The entire Hyuuga Affair stemmed from the death of one of the delegates.
 Delegates whose safety was promised by the Hokage himself.
-Kumo probably claimed that entire kidnapping was staged by us after we assassinated the delegate.
-And the sad part is, that explanation was more than plausible.
-Going by the books I've read, Konoha ninjas had assassinated people for gain only to plead self-defense in more than one occasion in the past.
+Kumo probably claimed that the entire kidnapping was staged by us after we assassinated the delegate.
+And the sad part was, that defence was entirely plausible.
+Going by the history books I've read, Konoha ninjas had assassinated people for their benefit only to plead self-defence on more than one occasion in the past.

 So all I had to do to fix it was make sure that the delegate did not die.
-Easier said than done but fortunately I had a plan.
-It wasn't much of a plan but it was simple and workable, which was the most important thing.
+Easier said than done but fortunately, I had a plan.
+It wasn't much of a plan I had to admit but it was simple and workable, which were the most important things.

 No, all I wanted to do was stall him.
 A chakra infused blow to the diaphragm or throat will be enough to stun him.
-So all I had to do is pretend I was asleep, waiting for him to get near me and sneak in a surprised blow, before screaming my lungs out and waking up the entire household.
+So all I had to do was pretend I was asleep, wait for him to get near me and sneak in a surprise blow, before screaming my lungs out and waking up the entire household.

 Now normally I would have never even considered a plan this risky, especially when it was my life on the line, but that's the beauty of the entire thing, I wasn't in any danger even if I screwed up.

 Kumo wanted to kidnap me because they wanted the power of the Byakugan.
-And they would not have been willing to take such a risky gamble if all they would gain at the end of it was a single pair of eyes.
-No what Kumo wanted was a bloodline of their own, an entire clan.
+And they wouldn't have been willing to take such a risky gamble if all they got out of it in the end was a single pair of eyes.
+No, what Kumo wanted was a bloodline of their own, an entire clan.

-A four year old would not be too hard to indoctrinate and be made loyal.
-And when I become of age they planned to toss some girls at me to impregnate until there was a dozen little me's running around.
+A four-year-old wouldn't be too hard to indoctrinate and make loyal.
+And when I became of age they planned to toss a few girls at me to impregnate until there were a dozen little me's running around.
 That's right, they would force me to have sex…lots and lots of sex with a ton of women for…years….huh, why was I so against this again anyway?

-I'm pretty sure there was a good reason but I could not think of it at the moment…
+I'm pretty sure there was a good reason but I couldn't think of it at the moment…

 Anyway, that meant that no matter how tonight's events panned out, I would be getting out of this unharmed.
-The proof of that is that the kidnapper never tried to harm Hinata even when Hiashi was attacking him.
+The proof of that was that in the original timeline the kidnapper never tried to harm Hinata even when Hiashi was attacking him.

 I was the goose that laid the golden egg and neither side wanted to harm a single hair on my head.

-So, now everything was set, all that remained was to wait for kidnapper to appear.
-And since I had no clear idea what time the kidnapping will occur, other than it was during the night, I had to make sure to stay on guard the entire night.
-I could not risk being half asleep when the time came.
+So, now that everything was set, all that remained was to wait for the kidnapper to appear.
+And since I had no idea what time the kidnapping would occur, other than it happened during the night, I had to make sure to stay on guard all night long.
+I couldn't risk being half asleep when the time came.

 ….So all I have to do now is wait.

-You know, at first this was actually nerve breaking but it was turning out to be rather boring and fast.
-Waiting in bed while pretending to be asleep is much harder that I thought it was going to be.
+You know, at first this was actually rather nerve breaking but it was quickly turning out to be rather boring and fast.
+Waiting in bed while pretending to be asleep was much harder than I thought it was going to be.